alainrk/flemq/DEV_NOTES.md

   - I could either enforce a buffered channel or accept the best-effort/use a config to specify the behaviour depending on the case
   - I'll start with blocking send for now
 - TODO: In many places I'm going with io.ReadAll instead of io.Copy, consider to switch to that in the future if necessary
+- Was using a reader in the topic writer multiple times, having the store not saving data anymore, using tee instead